 And when the car is in motion, it’s a super dashcam — among other things, it uses multiple cameras for the job.

-All Tesla comes with eight cameras covering more than 360 degrees around the car.
+All Teslas have eight cameras covering more than 360 degrees around the car.
 These cameras are part of the car’s Autopilot, a partial driving automation feature — the car needs to “see” and analyze its surroundings in real-time.

-And compared to Autopilot, the Sentry Mode is a child play.
+And compared to Autopilot, the Sentry Mode is a child’s play.
 All it needs to do is retain the footage based on specific events without analyzing it.
 It’s kind of “low tech.”